-Air-shed is a common geographical area where prevalent topographical and meteorological conditions limit dispersion of pollutants, thereby necessitating an overall strategy for air-quality management.
-An integrated approach is required to involve all stakeholders in common air-shed for designing market-oriented solutions which are scalable and replicable.
+Air-shed management is a much more complex issue compared to water-shed management because of the various environmental and climatic factors.
+An integrated approach is required, involving all concerned stakeholders, through intense engagement with an objective to design market-oriented solutions.
 This would ensure long term sustainability of actions.
 Various institutions have designed different actionable plans, however, this initiative aims to create required synergy and build a consensus among the stakeholders to drive actions on ground.